 TRENTON FORGES A NAME FOR ITSELF IN ROBOTICS

-Trenton Forging has a long history of taking on projects that others shy away from due to their complexity or equipment limitations.
-Even though our normal forging size limitation is 15-20 lbs we can reengineer the product to work with our equipment and still keep the same functionality for the customer.
+Trenton The process of working metal to a desired shape by impact or pressure in hammers, forging machines (upsetters), presses, rolls, and related forming equipment. has a long history of taking on projects that others shy away from due to equipment limitations or part complexity.
+Even though our normal forging size limitation is 15-20 lbs. we can redesign certain components to work with our equipment and still keep the same functionality for the customer.